You will need to associate each of your terminals to an account on the Adyen platform.

 For information on creating merchant accounts, see our documentation on company and merchant accounts.

-Step 2: Create stores
+Step 2: Create merchant accounts

 merchantStoreCode: Your unique identifier for the store.
-This will be used in your Adyen Customer Area and in some API calls.
+This will be used in your Adyen Customer Area and in API calls.

-storeDescription: Your description for the store.
-This is optional.
+storeDescription: (Optional) Your description for the store.

 merchantAccount: The merchant account the store should exist under.